jackjyq/HJPR/README.md

 ### Error Response

-the course code does not exist
+return when the course code does not exist

 - CODE: 404
 - Content: